-- A: It is an essential criterion in the RAE that research outputs must be publicly accessible or effectively shared in the profession.
-As in previous RAEs, the RAE 2020 accepts research output that "is not yet published but officially accepted for publication" provided that it meets the criteria for the definition of research outputs in paragraph 5.7 of the Guidance Notes, viz. - (a) the output contains an element of new insights or innovation; - (b) the output and its process contribute to scholarship or transfer of knowledge, generating impact to academia or society at large; and - (c) the output is publicly accessible or effectively shared in the profession.
+- A: Yes, if the essential criterion in the RAE that research outputs must be publicly accessible or effectively shared in the profession is met.
+As in previous RAEs, RAE 2026 accepts research output that "is not yet published but officially accepted for publication" provided that it meets the criteria for the definition of research outputs in paragraph 5.7 of the Guidance Notes, viz. - (a) the output contains an element of new insights or innovation; - (b) the output and its process contribute to scholarship or transfer of knowledge, generating impact to academia or society at large; and - (c) the output is publicly accessible or effectively shared in the profession.

-The RAE 2020 also recognises that there may be non-traditional outputs that are "not in published form" but "effectively shared in the profession" in the assessment period which spans six years.
-Completed unpublished working papers, if demonstrated to have been effectively shared in the profession during the assessment period, such as in form of conference papers, could be considered to be meeting the above criteria.
+RAE 2026 also recognises that there may be non-traditional outputs that are "not in published form" but "effectively shared in the profession" in the assessment period which spans six years.
+Panels have specified what is admissible in paragraph(s) 11 (and 12) of the Panel-specific Guidelines.
+Universities are strongly advised to refer to the guidelines before making submission.

-22. Q: Would confidential reports (to which the sponsors (or government) have indicated sensitive issues) be included as research outputs for the RAE 2020?
+24. Q: Would confidential reports (to which the sponsors (or government) have indicated sensitive issues) be included as research outputs for RAE 2026?

-A: The definition of research output for the RAE 2020 requires that the output must be publicly accessible or effectively shared in the profession.
+A: The definition of research output for RAE 2026 requires that the output must be publicly accessible or effectively shared in the profession.
 Paragraph 5.10 of the Guidance Notes provides that proprietary research that does not result in output that is accessible to the public and the profession is not accepted as an output for assessment.
 In this regard, confidential reports involving sensitive information entrusted in confidence or in secret are not covered.
 If such confidential reports become public (i.e. unclassified from being confidential), they may be submitted so long as they meet the definition and criteria for research outputs.

-23. Q: Can research outputs which are not yet published by the census date be accepted for submission for the RAE 2020?
+25. Q: Can research outputs which are not yet published by the census date be accepted for submission for RAE 2026?

-A: Provided that a research output meets all of criteria at paragraph 5.7 of Guidance Notes, it can be considered to fall within acceptable research outputs if it is not yet published, but officially accepted for publication (without any prior condition for its publication) within the assessment period, i.e. 1 October 2013 to 30 September 2019 and supported by a letter of acceptance.
+A: Yes.
+Provided that a research output meets all of criteria at paragraph 5.7 of Guidance Notes, it can be considered to fall within acceptable research outputs if it is not yet published, but officially accepted for publication (without any prior condition for its publication) within the assessment period, i.e. 1 October 2019 to 30 September 2025 and supported by a letter of acceptance, in accordance with paragraph 5.9(ii) of the Guidance Notes.

-24. Q: If a research output is an online-only or online-first publication and is yet to be formally published in print, is it regarded as a published output?
+26. Q: If a research output is an online-only or online-first publication and is yet to be formally published in print, is it regarded as a published output?

-A: If an research output was published online and fulfills the criteria as set out at paragraph 5.7 of the Guidance Notes, the output is regarded as published even it was firstly published online.
+A: Yes.
+If a research output was published online and fulfills the criteria as set out at 5.7 of the Guidance Notes, the output is regarded as published even it was firstly published online.

-25. Q: If an output was first published online and later in print, which publication date should be counted?
+27. Q: If an output was first published online and later in print, which publication date should be counted?

-A: According paragraph 5.3 of the Guidance Notes, in case of an individual output bearing multiple publication dates, the date on which it is firstly published or made publicly available, be it online or printed, should be counted.
+A: In accordance with paragraph 5.3 of the Guidance Notes, in case of an individual output bearing multiple publication dates, the date on which it is firstly published or made publicly available, be it online or printed, should be counted.
 If an output was published or made publicly available online prior to printed publication, the online publication date should be counted.
-In making submissions for such outputs, universities should ensure the online publication dates were within the assessment period from 1 October 2013 to 30 September 2019.
+In making submissions for such outputs, universities should ensure the online publication dates were within the assessment period from 1 October 2019 to 30 September 2025.